 Another way to run a process in the background is to use the ‘screen’ command.
-This works by creating what basically amounts to a separate terminal window (or screen… hence the name).
+This works by creating what basically amounts to a separate terminal window (or screen and hence the name).

-Each screen that you create will be given its own process ID, which means that it’s an efficient way of creating background processes that can be later ended using the kill command.
+Each screen that you create has its process ID, which means that it’s an efficient way of creating background processes that can be later terminate using the kill command.

-Screen isn’t included on all Linux installs by default, so you may have to install it, especially if you’re not running a distribution meant specifically for servers.
+Screen command doesn’t come with all Linux installs by default, so you may have to install it.

-On Ubuntu and Debian-based distributions, it can be installed with the following command:
+On Ubuntu and Debian-based distributions, you can install it with the following command:

 $ sudo apt-get install screen

-Once screen command is installed, you can create a new session by just typing ‘screen’.
+Once you installed the screen command, you can create a new session by just typing ‘screen’.: